This QIP refers to the unreformed Higher

 Highers are made up of National Units totalling 18 Scottish Credit and Qualifications Framework (SCQF) credit points (180 notional learning hours), usually including three Units each worth 6 SCQF credit points.
 However, some Highers are made up of smaller and larger Units, depending on fitness for purpose.

 A further six SCQF credit points (60 notional learning hours) are achieved through the added value provided in the course award, which is the externally assessed component(s) from which the grade is wholly derived.
 The course award combines different skills, knowledge and understanding from across the course into a synoptic external assessment (which may be made up of one or more components).
-Learners are required to pass the external assessment in order to achieve the Higher.
+Students are required to pass the external assessment in order to achieve the Higher.

 Most Highers do not contain optional Units, but a small number do (see the Arrangements Documents by subject at www.sqa.org.uk/NQ for further information).